use-go/go-plugins/micro/access/README.md

-# Whitelist Plugin
+# Access Plugin

-The whitelist plugin is a plugin for micro which whitelists the services that can be used via the /rpc HTTP endpoint.
+The access plugin is a plugin for micro which accesss the services that can be used via the /rpc HTTP endpoint.

 ## Usage